(This story won the Most Excellent Prose award from the College of Creative Studies at UC Santa Barbara!.)

 “How do I… What do you mean?”

 “I’ll need your universe’s address.
-Know it off your head?”
+Know it off the top of your head?”

-I shook the whiskey.
+I shook my whiskey.
 Only a tablespoon remained in the bottle.
 I drank it. “…Can’t say I do.”

 “Find a Physicist.
 They’ll know if anyone does.”

 The next morning, I fumbled my way to the physics department.

 “Not yet, I just…” I pushed my wire glasses up the bridge of my nose.
 “You don’t happen to know the universe’s address, do you?”

 “…What?”
 They squinted from behind their desks.
 “Little early to be hittin’ the sauce, Arnie.”